-Rheumatoid arthritis is the most common type of arthritis.
-It is a long-lasting autoimmune disorder that causes chronic inflammation of the joints and other parts of the body.
+Rheumatoid arthritis is the long-lasting, most common type of autoimmune disorder that causes chronic inflammation of the joints and other parts of the body.
 This occurs when the immune system of individuals mistakenly attacks their own joint lining capsule or body tissues.
 In some people, it is found that Rheumatoid Arthritis (RA) also damages skin, lungs, eyes, kidneys and blood vessels.

 Causes of Rheumatoid Arthritis